Skip to main content

 The Bottom Line

-Deer collisions are one of the most common single-vehicle accidents in North Carolina, especially from October through December.
+Deer collisions are one of the most common single-vehicle accidents in North Carolina -- NCDOT recorded 21,484 in 2024 alone, and NC ranks in the top 3 states nationally for animal collision insurance claims.
 Hitting a deer is covered by comprehensive insurance, not collision -- but comprehensive coverage is optional.
 Swerving to avoid an animal can make things far worse, both physically and legally.
-If another driver's negligence contributed to the accident, NC's contributory negligence rule will scrutinize your actions as well.
+Comprehensive claims do not trigger NC Safe Driver Incentive Plan surcharges, but collision claims from swerving do.

-The numbers are sobering.
-Thousands of deer-vehicle collisions occur in NC every year, causing millions of dollars in property damage and dozens of serious injuries.
-The average cost of a deer strike -- vehicle repair, towing, and rental car -- exceeds $4,000 before you even account for medical bills.
+The average cost of a deer strike -- vehicle repair, towing, and rental car -- exceeds $4,000 before you account for medical bills.
+Older vehicles or those with higher repair costs relative to their value can be totaled by a deer strike entirely.

 Deer-vehicle collisions spike dramatically in the fall, with November being the single most dangerous month.
 There are two reasons for this.